-The details of the source of any third party copyright material used in digital lecture notes or PowerPoint slides must be recorded, even if the amount is insubstantial (less than 1% of total words/pages).
-This includes extracts of text, images, artistic works, photographs, pictures, etc. During a sampling period, the Copyright Agency Ltd (CAL) will require CD copies of lecture notes/PowerPoint slides so that they can be examined for copyright material for the purposes of remuneration of copyright owners.
-It is therefore essential that sources are properly acknowledged for this as well as for reasons of Moral Rights.
+The details of the source of any third party copyright material used in digital lecture notes or PowerPoint slides should be attributed, even if the amount is insubstantial (less than 1% of total words/pages).
+This includes extracts of text, images, artistic works, photographs, pictures, etc.

 A Copyright Warning Notice should always be included on the first or second page of a PowerPoint presentation that contains any third party copyright material.

-This notice must be prominently displayed on each electronic copy made in reliance on Part VB and whenever a copyright work is communicated (i.e made available on-line or electronically transmitted by email) in reliance on Part VB.
-It must appear either before or at the same time as the material being communicated appears on the screen.
+This notice must be prominently displayed on each electronic copy and whenever a copyright work is communicated (i.e made available on-line or electronically transmitted by email).

-It is a requirement of the Part VB licence that the University take "all reasonable steps" to ensure that material electronically communicated in reliance on the licence can be received or accessed only by people entitled to receive or access it, eg staff and students of the University.
-Copyright works made available online in reliance on Part VB must not be available for access by the general public.
+It is a requirement of the University's Copyright Agency licence that the University take "all reasonable steps" to ensure that material electronically communicated in reliance on the licence can be received or accessed only by people entitled to receive or access it, eg staff and students of the University.
+Copyright works made available online in reliance on the licence must not be available for access by the general public.

 Under the Universities Australia/CAL Agreement concerning Part VB of the Copyright Act, the University has an obligation to record details of unlicensed third party copyright material that is copied and communicated to students online/electronically and also to ensure ongoing copyright compliance.